-After the completion of this offering, the holders of up to 30,971,627 shares of our common stock (plus any shares sold in the proposed concurrent private placement) will be entitled to certain Form S-3 registration rights.
+After the completion of this offering, the holders of up to 38,714,587 shares of our common stock will be entitled to certain Form S-3 registration rights.
 At any time when we are eligible to file a registration statement on Form S-3, the holders of the shares having these rights then outstanding can request that we register the offer and sale of their shares of our common stock on a registration statement on Form S-3 so long as the request covers securities the anticipated aggregate public offering price of which is at least \$1 million.
 These stockholders may make an unlimited number of requests for registration on a registration statement on Form S-3.
 However, we will not be required to effect a registration on Form S-3 if we have effected two such registrations within the twelve month period preceding the date of the request.
 Additionally, if we determine that it would be seriously detrimental to us and our stockholders to effect such a demand registration, we have the right to defer such registration, not more than twice in any twelve month period, for a period of up to 120 days.